ooluwatom/printf/README.md

 <a href ="1.
 Education is when you read the fine print.
 Experience is what you get if you don't">1.
 Education is when you read the fine print.
 Experience is what you get if you don't</a>
 <li>Handle the following conversion specifiers:</li>
-d : converts input into a base 10 integer i : converts input into an integer
+d : converts input into a base 10 integer<br/>
+i : converts input into an integer
 </ul>